Sean Murphy Player Props: Braves vs. Marlins

-After going 1-for-4 with a home run and an RBI in his last game, Sean Murphy and the Atlanta Braves face the Miami Marlins (who will hand the ball to Edward Cabrera) at 7:20 PM ET on Monday.
+The Atlanta Braves and Sean Murphy, who went 3-for-5 with a home run and an RBI last time out, take on Bryan Hoeing and the Miami Marlins at Truist Park, Tuesday at 7:20 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Astros.
+He strung together three hits (going 3-for-5 with a home run and an RBI) in his most recent game against the Marlins.

 Sean Murphy Game Info & Props vs. the Marlins